oleobal/dd-dicetron/doc/language.md

 We could conceivably have two types of lists of numbers, ones that are silently reducibles and ones that aren't.
 But I think it would be very obscure to the point of uselessness.

+#### NumList & NumRoll

+`NumRoll` is simply a `NumList` with a different constructor, which represents the result of a `xdy` expression (or a numeric custom die).

+For features such as exploding dice, it is necessary to store the maximum possible value of a roll along with the resulting list.
+This property is called `maxValue`.

+I have been ping-ponging between giving this property to `NumRoll` or `NumList`.
+Basically the reason `NumRoll` exists is to give them a special constructor that makes it easier to give them a pretty Repr; this comes with a few assertions like "there are always two inputs to a NumRoll (number & size of dice)", which are not true anymore if the roll is fed to a function.

+Ultimately I gave the property to `NumList`, so `NumRoll` solely represents the direct result of a numeric dice roll and is replaced with a `NumList` when fed to a function.

 #### Empty lists